 Referring to the sensation in your mouth after each sip, the finish of a wine can completely change your tasting experience.
-Typical finish descriptors are tarte, bitter, sweet, smokey, dry, etc.
+Typical finish descriptors are tart, bitter, sweet, smoky, dry, etc.

 Naturally occurring in all wines, the acidity of a wine refers to the perceived sharpness in the flavor of the wine.